pcastellanoescuder/POMAShiny/app/mds/help.md

 (coefficient is modulable by the user) is used to detect multivariate group-dependant outliers using computed distance to each group centroid.

-Select the distance, type and coefficient to adapt the outlier detection method to your data.
+Select the method (distance), type and coefficient (the higher this value, the less sensitive the method is to outliers) to adapt the outlier detection method to your data.
 By switching the button “Show labels” all plots display automatically the sample IDs in the outlier detection plots.

 -   Distances Polygon Plot: Group centroids and sample coordinates in a two-dimensionality space